 5. Tax Return

 If you get any amount of money on your tax return every year, then take that money and put it into your emergency fund.
 Get out of the mindset that you have to spend it.
 I know you really want to go on vacation but financial security comes first.
-At the end, you will feel a whole lot better if that $2,000 tax return is in your emergency fund if you get laid off rather than in some memory of a vacation.
+In the end, you will feel a whole lot better if that $2,000 tax return is in your emergency fund if you get laid off rather than in some memory of a vacation.

 6. Budget Your Grocery Expenses